aws-samples/tgb-alb-multiple-eks-clusters/README.md

 watch aws cloudformation describe-stacks --stack-name awsblogstack --query "Stacks[0].StackStatus" --output text
 ```

 Once the output shows `DELETE_COMPLETE` that means the whole environment is deleted.
+Keep in mind that after it completes you will start seeing an error message stating that the stack does not exist.

 ## Security